 “It should stop soon, though, right?”

 We talked a little about the recent tax raised on homes in Fort Collins.
-John is of the opinion that this is highway robbery.
+Jack is of the opinion that this is highway robbery.
 CB got over the backpack sulk but the rain kept getting harder.
 We crossed the creek and scrambled up the other side, the steep part, where every footfall is a stone step.

 Match Comes Up